riscvarchive/riscv-code-size-reduction/existing_extensions/Huawei Custom Extension/riscv_muladd_extension.rst

 ``muliadd`` is implemented in the RISC-V HCC toolchain, this is the internal Huawei branch of GCC including the Huawei custom instructions

 - enabled with *–femit-muliadd*
-- saves 0.32% of Huawei IoT code size
+- saves 0.32% of Huawei IoT code size (the code-size saving does no depend on the `l.li` instruction which is measured separately)

 To compiler the ``get_element`` function the compiler needs to: